APogue/APogue.github.io/projects/codebook.md

 - **`administrative_tone`**
   Language tone used by administration
-  → `conciliatory`, `neutral`, `condemnation`, `dismissive`, `combination`
+  → `conciliatory`, `neutral`, `dismissive`, `condemnation`,  `combination`
   - `conciliatory`→ Expresses empathy, acknowledges difficulties or distress, and emphasizes community values or healing
+  e.g., “We understand the circumstances are hard on everyone,” “We hope everyone adheres to university values”
   - `neutral`→ Uses factual, procedural, or objective language regarding rules or policy without overt emotional or moral framing
+  e.g., “The university will review the incident according to established procedures,” “We are evaluating the situation under applicable campus guidelines.”
-  - `dismissive`→ Uses vague or generic language when attributing responsibility or identifying actors, even when detailed information is publicly available
+  - `dismissive`→ Uses vague or generic language when attributing responsibility or identifying actors, even when detailed information is publicly available.
+May conflate activity in violation of applicable law or policy with behavior that goes against values
+  e.g., “There were reports of violence by some,” “Some demonstrators partook in activity that goes against our values”
   - `condemnation`→ Denounces specific behavior as morally wrong, harmful, or against institutional standards or values
+  e.g., “We are appalled by this hateful act,” “This behavior has no place in our community.”
   - `combination` → Exhibits multiple tones in distinct parts of the response

   Note: A combination may occur if the administration is using a parallel rhetoric method to handle multiple incidents involving Jewish students and students who identify as pro-Palestinian in a single statement, if this is confounding then I'll keep only the portions of statements relevant to an incident when coding.
 There should be no 'judgement' words, or as few as possible, e.g. 'even when detailed info is publicly available and of public interest' should be reduced, and any "judgement" should come out in the results.

 - **`administrative_positioning`**
   How the incident was framed in administrative narratives
-  → `civil_rights`, `safety/security_threat`, `policy_violation`, `none`, `n/a`
+  → `civil_rights`, `safety/security_threat`, `alleged_policy_violation`, `none`, `n/a`
   - `civil_rights` → Framed as implicating the university’s duty to protect or balance civil rights, i.e. free expression, equal protection
   e.g., “The university has long-held beliefs in the right to protest”, “We are committed to the rights of all students to attend classes in an environment free from discrimination”
   - `safety/security_threat` → Framed as endangering physical safety, public order, or campus operations; used to justify law enforcement or restrictions